simone-bombari/simone-bombari.github.io/_pages/about.md

 * Theoretical Machine Learning
 * Information Theory
-* High dimensional Statistics
+* High Dimensional Statistics

 Before joining IST Austria I studied Physics at [Scuola Normale Superiore](https://www.sns.it/en) and [University of Pisa](https://www.unipi.it/index.php/english), where I mostly focused on Quantum Information Theory and Statistical Physics.
-Then, my passion for modelling and statistics led me to change field, and to approach the interesting (and weird) world of Machine Learning!
+Then, my passion for modelling and statistics led me to change field, and to approach the interesting (and weird) world of Machine Learning! :computer: :books:

 Of course, I'm much more than just a PhD student in theoretical ML.
-I have a deep passion for sports, [fitness](https://t.me/FitnessAware), games and many other things! :soccer:
+I have a deep passion for sports, [fitness](https://t.me/FitnessAware), games and many other things! :soccer: :space_invader: